spindart/auction-php/README.md

 # php-tdd
- PHP and TDD with phpUnit practics
+ PHP and TDD with phpUnit practices againnn